nus-cs2103/website-base/admin/peerEvaluations.md

   * Communicates sufficiently and professionally. e.g. Does not use offensive language or excessive slang in project communications.
   * Responds to communication from team members in a timely manner (e.g. within 24 hours).
 * **Punctuality**: Does not cause others to waste time or slow down project progress by frequent tardiness.
 * **Dependability**: Promises what can be done, and delivers what was promised.
 * **Effort**: Puts in sufficient effort to, and tries their best to keep up with the module/project pace.
 Seeks help from others when necessary.
 * **Quality**: Does not deliver work products that seem to be below the student's competence level i.e. tries their best to make the work product as high quality as possible within her competency level.
 * **Meticulousness**:
   * Rarely overlooks submission requirements.
   * Rarely misses compulsory module activities such as pre-module survey.
-* **Teamwork**: How willing are you to act as part of a team, contribute to team-level tasks, adhere to team decisions, etc.
+* **Teamwork**: How willing are you to act as part of a team, contribute to team-level tasks, adhere to team decisions, etc. Honors all collectively agreed-upon commitments e.g., weekly project meetings.

 <big>**Peer evaluation criteria: competency**</big>